When Will the Leaves Be at Peak Color This Fall Along the Parkway?

-Visit the Parkway before your actual visit and see what’s in store for you with a look at any of numerous BRP Web Cams!
+Visit the Parkway before your actual visit and see what’s in store for you with a look at any of the webcams or images linked on our Parkway Weather page!
 These are real-time views of the surroundings and give you a great sense of how Fall is progressing where you’re going.

 For even more views of the canopy, check out this Map of Web Cams with a bird’s eye view of the changing scenery in towns all along the Blue Ridge Parkway.

 The Mill Mountain Star, also known as the Roanoke Star, offers a great view of Roanoke, VA below.
 It’s accessed from Blue Ridge Parkway MP 120 onto Mill Mountain Parkway to Mill Mountain Park.
 (But you can get there even when the Parkway is closed.)